Rookie’s whirlwind day starts in Memphis, ends at home for #STLCards

-Cardinals rookie Hunter Bader found out Tuesday morning he was heading to the big leagues after the Cardinals placed Dexter Fowler on the 10-day disabled list with a strained left wrist.
+Cardinals rookie Harrison Bader found out Tuesday morning he was heading to the big leagues after the Cardinals placed Dexter Fowler on the 10-day disabled list with a strained left wrist.

 The former Florida Gator from New York hopped in a car with his dad who happened to be visiting him in Memphis, home of the Cardinals Triple A affiliate.